csalihburak/Inception/README.md

 # inception
 This project aims to deepen the knowledge of system administration.

-Use of dockerfile for the creation and management of custom images, micro services.
+Use of <strong>dockerfile</strong> for the creation and management of custom images, micro services.

-Use of docker-compose for the deployment of containers, the creation and management of the network, storage space, etc ...
+Use of <strong>docker-compose</strong> for the deployment of containers, the creation and management of the network, storage space, etc ...

 ## How to run